-Click on the photo of the family to blow it up.
+Click on the photo to the left to blow it up.
 (One thing you might try is asking your students to look at the photograph and write about it before they read Chapter 8.)

 For more content related to the themes of this chapter, click here for a virtual tour of the Ducktown Basin, here for a tour of the Dunlap Coke Ovens, and here for a tour of the Tennessee Central Railway.

 Thanks to the Tennessee State Library and Archives TEVA website, you can see the famous article that made Alvin York famous.
 Click here to see it.

 Click here to read a column I wrote about the passage of the suffrage amendment.